nicholasadamou/set-me-up/README.md

 The app store module installs all Mac OS App Store applications via `mas`.

-For more on what the app store module does, please consult Check the [brewfile](.dotfiles/modules/app_store/brewfile) to get an overview.
+For more on what the app store module does, please consult the [brewfile](.dotfiles/modules/app_store/brewfile) to get an overview.

 #### [casks](.dotfiles/modules/casks)